Ellen MacArthur Biography

 She first reached the attention of the press in 2001 when she sailed around the globe single handedly aged just 24.
 Since then she has set sailing world records and won some of the most challenging sailing races in the world.

-Born on the 8th of July 1976 in Derbyshire, England, as a chiled she was inspired to sail when reading the Swallows and Amazons series.
-Her childhood hero was Sophie Burke.
+Born on the 8th of July 1976 in Derbyshire, England, as a child she was inspired to sail when reading the Swallows and Amazons series.

 Having experienced sailing for the first time with her Aunt, Ellen decided that sailing was definitely her passion.
 She saved up any spare money she had in order to purchase her first boat and after eight years had enough for Threp’ny Bit, an eight foot dinghy.
 After growing more capable and confident, Ellen purchased a Corribee when she was 17.
 Within a couple of years of owning the boat, she had sailed it around the British Coast single-handedly.